SDN Logo

 What is one of the specific questions they asked you?

-Students said the most difficult question asked at University of Toronto Leslie Dan Faculty of Pharmacy discussed scenarios like persuading a group, handling a breach of confidentiality, and managing personal relationships during interviews.
-These queries may indicate an MMI format with potential nondisclosure agreements in place.
+Students said most interesting question asked at University of Toronto Leslie Dan Faculty of Pharmacy discussed hypothetical situational questions, indicating a potential MMI format with nondisclosure agreements in place.
+Common themes included future predictions for pharmacy, handling messy roommates, and scenarios focused on situational judgment.

 How do you rank the facilities?